Krakow or Warsaw: which is better?

 La Playa Music Bar, Warsaw| ©Piotr Wysocki

-Both Krakow and Warsaw are cities with a seductive nightlife; both destinations are full of traditional Polish bars, although with certain peculiarities.
+Both Kraków and Warsaw are cities with a vibrant nightlife; both destinations are filled with traditional Polish bars, though each has its own unique characteristics.

-The popular Polish taverns located in old basements filled with cigarette smoke are everywhere in Krakow, not to mention the charming nightclubs in the Jewish Quarter.
-It could be said that Krakow's nightlife offerings are distinguished by their traditional touch.
-Some alternatives for bars and clubs in Krakow are:
+The popular Polish taverns located in old cellars filled with cigarette smoke are everywhere in Kraków; not to mention the charming nightclubs in the Jewish Quarter.
+One could say that Krakow’s nightlife scene is distinguished by its traditional flair.
+Some bar and club options in Krakow include:

-Warsaw's nightlife is characterized by its diversity.
-However, in the Polish capital, as in Krakow, you can find traditional Polish bars serving drinks for around €1.
-Some alternative bars and clubs in Warsaw are:
+Meanwhile, Warsaw’s nightlife scene is characterized by its diversity.
+However, in the Polish capital, just like in Kraków, you can find traditional Polish bars where drinks are served for around €1.
+Some options for bars and clubs in Warsaw include:

 Is Krakow or Warsaw more expensive?